Oreok/svelte-stack-docker/README.md

 #### Use Makefile:

-Initially use `make first` to create the containers and run the installation.
+Initially use `make create` to create the containers and run the installation.
 After that you can use `make start` to start the containers and `make stop` to stop them.

-⚠️ **If you add dependecies to your project you have to run `make first` to install the packages.
+⚠️ **If you add dependecies to your project you have to run `make create` to install the packages.
 After that you can use `make start` again.**

 Note:
 If you are already familiar with Docker you can use the specific commands to start and manage the containers.